 Before you can understand how to attract people to your church, you need to understand the basic psychological factors that people experience before they decide to attend a new church.
 Here is a recent statement from an unknown internet blogger about church.
 “It is repetitious, predictable, and a meaningless ritual.
 I would rather sleep in.
 I work hard all week and I deserve it!”… unknown author.

 I am sorry for sounding repetitious here, but I will say it again.
 “The reason people do not attend church is because they see no benefit in attending.”

-Look at the top 5 reasons for attending church on a recent pastor’s blog found during an internet search onwhy to attend church.
+Look at the top 5 reasons for attending church on a recent pastor’s blog I found during an internet search on “why we should attend church.”

 1. Because it is an act of obedience to God and it honors the Lord’s Day.
 Remember the Sabbath day, to keep it holy (Ex.
 20:8).

 2. Because we need to belong to a community of faith that includes our brothers and sisters in Christ who are trying to live out the gospel just like we are.